Click any word in a definition or example to find the entry for that word

 Next in this year's series of free Macmillan Dictionary BuzzWord lesson plans is now available to download:

-To celebrate the 10th anniversary of BuzzWord, Macmillan Dictionary has published a mini book with our 50 favourite BuzzWords.
+To celebrate the 10th anniversary of BuzzWord in 2013, Macmillan Dictionary published a mini book with our 50 favourite BuzzWords.
 You can flick through a digital version of Our Favourite BuzzWords below.

 The weekly BuzzWord may not be a word you'll find in any dictionary, and it's not always a brand-new term either: it may be a new way of using an existing word (e.g. troll), or a new way of putting words together (e.g. drug driving, chillax).
 Whatever the reason for its present popularity, the BuzzWord is a word that is current and in sudden or increasing use – it might not stay around forever, but it's worth knowing what it means and how people are using it today.